Akudo Nnamani left the pointer hovering around the options listed under “Marital Status.”

 He relaxed his features in surprise.

 She took a few steps closer to him, her eyes locked on his.
 “And what if I don’t Nonso?
-You leave her hanging there like a rag doll, only to be picked up when you feel like it or when you find the REAL person you want to be with?”
+You leave her hanging there like a rag doll, only to be cast away when you feel like it or when you find the REAL person you want to be with?”
 She queried, anger undeniable in her tone.

 “Where is this coming from?
 Is it-”